thepeachtimes/thepeachtimes.github.io-old/README.md

 the settings file). then just run bs in a terminal and select what to post, and it should post it

+## intresting/weird things it does
+there are some strange things it does that you would not expect
+* it leaves temporary files in `/tmp/bs/` for every session, you might want to clear that out after a while
+* published drafts are hidden in the drafts folder, you might want to also clear that out after a LONG time (like after a few years delete the oldest half of published drafts or something)